Essential thrombocythaemia (ET)

 - the number of platelets in your blood

-- if you have had a blood clot before
+- whether you have had blood clots.

 - high blood pressure